splunk/splunk-sdk-python/README.md

 Here's what you need to get going with the Splunk Enterprise SDK for Python.

-* Python 3.7 or Python 3.9
+* Python 3.7, Python 3.9 and Python 3.13

-  The Splunk Enterprise SDK for Python is compatible with python3 and has been tested with Python v3.7 and v3.9.
+  The Splunk Enterprise SDK for Python is compatible with python3 and has been tested with Python v3.7, v3.9 and v3.13.

 * Splunk Enterprise 9.2 or 8.2